 For the last 150 points between 800-950, you will only gain skill points in Zandalar or Kul Tiras zones.

-If you have an epic flying mount and you level in zones where you can use flying, then it takes about 10 hours to level up Archaeology to 950.
+If you have an epic flying mount and you level in zones where you can use flying, it takes about 10 hours to level Archaeology to 950.

 The first rank of Archeology requires level 5, and it allows a maximum potential skill of 75, then each rank will increase your maximum potential Archeology skill.
 Don't forget to learn each rank of Archeology from your trainer!
 You have to click on "Train" multiple times!